Online Learning-Enhanced High Order Adaptive Safety Control: Simulations

 \subsection{Simulation Qualitative Results}

 We demonstrate the typical trajectories of baseline and our NODE-HO-aCBF controllers with three residual types in Fig.~\ref{fig:qualitative}.
-In the ``Attractive" experiment, the HOCBF baseline fails to adapt to external residuals, resulting in a significant safety violation and deviating from the safety boundary, as depicted by the green trajectory in the top-left panel.
-The HO-aCBFs, when well-tuned and given a high-fidelity knowledge matrix $Y(\mathbf{x})$, are able to compensate for the residuals.
-When a constant matrix $Y(\mathbf{x})$ is applied, the HO-aCBF controller significantly violates safety and settles within the safety boundary, showcasing reduced adaptability, as indicated by the brown trajectory.
-Our approach, NODE-HO-aCBF, both its online and offline modes, are able to adapt to external residuals and settle safely outside of the forbidden region without tuning.
-In the ``Repulsive" experiments, instead of being attracted towards the center and violating the safety, the baseline HOCBF controller settles farther from the center.
-The HO-aCBF baseline, similar to the ``Attractive" experiment, is only able to adapt when a high-fidelity knowledge matrix is available and the controller is well-tuned.
-NODE-HO-aCBFs, again, are able to adapt and settle at the boundary of the forbidden region.
-In both experiments, the residual term convergence rate of HO-aCBFs is higher than that of NODE-HO-aCBFs.
-However, due to the limitation on expressiveness of HO-aCBF, it is not practical for real-world systems under complex residual dynamics.
-We highlight NODE-HO-aCBFs' adaptive performance in the ``Time-varying" experiment, as all baselines fail to adapt, even a well-tuned HO-aCBF controller.
-In the following analysis, we note that, even with an increased history stack for the HO-aCBF baseline, it cannot adapt to such a time-varying residual, but invalidates the desired control frequency and its real-time performance as its runtime grows with the history stack.
-Both our online and offline controllers can adapt and have significant advantages in settling closer to the safety boundary, i.e., improve the safety.
+In ``Attractive" experiments (top-left), the HOCBF baseline fails to adapt, resulting in safety violations, as shown by the green trajectory.
+The HO-aCBFs, when well-tuned and given a high-fidelity $Y(\mathbf{x})$, can compensate for residuals.
+With a constant $Y(\mathbf{x})$, the HO-aCBF controller violates safety, showcasing reduced adaptability, as indicated by the brown trajectory.
+Both our online and offline controllers adapt to residuals and settle outside of the forbidden region without tuning.
+In ``Repulsive" experiments (top-right), instead of being attracted to the center and violating safety, the HOCBF controller settles farther from the center.
+The HO-aCBF controller can only adapt with a high-fidelity $Y(\mathbf{x})$ and well-tuned.
+Our controllers, again, can adapt and settle at the boundary.
+Note that the NODE-HO-aCBF controller results in a noiser and slower adaptation at the beginning, as in Fig.~\ref{fig:qualitative}, that the early trajectory can violate safety in the ``Repulsive" experiment.
+The HO-aCBFs update $\hat{\boldsymbol{\vartheta}}$ in every control loop, instead, NODE-HO-aCBFs learn a neural network alongside the controller.
+We call this noisier and slower convergence caused by a larger parameter space and alongside learning as learning delay.
+Despite this delay, the neural network provides nonlinearity required by complex residuals and learns an underlying manifold, so that the knowledge can be generalized to unseen areas and can learn patterns from more data without slowing down the control loop.
+We highlight that our controllers successfully adapt to ``Time-varying" residual and have significant advantages in settling closer to the safety boundary, i.e., improve the safety, while all the other controllers fail to adapt.
+To highlight the performance of our controller.
+We plot the prediction error defined as $\ell_{2}$-norm of the difference between $d(\mathbf{x})$ and $\hat{d}(\mathbf{x})$ in ``Time-varying" experiments.
+Our online and offline controllers achieve lower prediction errors compared to the HOCBF and HO-aCBF controllers.
+Increasing the number of neurons in our controller adapts better with more data in ``Time-varying" experiments, but with a noisier adaptation at the start.